 Denominator Statement

-Individuals from the PRIME Eligible population at least 18 years of age as of the beginning of the measurement period with at least two prescription drug claims for any of the specified high cost pharmaceutical medications during the measurement period (12 consecutive months).
+High cost pharmaceuticals with at least two prescription drug claims during the PRIME measurement period by individuals from the PRIME Eligible population at least 18 years of age as of the beginning of the measurement period.

 While not stated in Attachment Q, the PRIME Entity will be required to target, at minimum, 3 new medications each DY, so that by the end of DY 15, the PRIME Entity is monitoring adherence of 15 of the top 20 identified high cost pharmaceuticals referenced in Attachment Q.

-If a patient is taking two or more specified high cost pharmaceuticals, the patient is counted separately for each medication they are taking.
+Denominator Note: For infused medications, the high cost pharmaceutical should have a minimum duration of two doses.
+PRN or “as needed” medications are excluded.

 Denominator Exclusions

-Exclude those who did not have at least two drug prescription claims or fills for any of the specified high cost pharmaceutical medications on different dates of service during the measurement period.

-For infused medications, the high cost pharmaceutical should have a minimum duration of two doses.
-PRN or “as needed” medications are excluded.
+None.

 Denominator Codes